SUBMISSION PERIOD HAS CLOSED AND PROPOSAL REVIEWS ARE COMPLETE

 - Recording Notice: if your session is selected, do you consent to having it live-streamed and/or recorded

 Conference participants will expect well-delivered presentations containing quality information that is of practical value to their day-to-day professional lives.
 Members of the USDLA Program Committee will look for clear descriptions.
 Considerable weight will be given to proposals that specify session learning objectives, clearly describe why the content will be valuable to attendees, and how you plan to encourage audience participation.

 Specifically, reviewers will look for the following:

-- Measurable outcomes of the presentation
+- Measurable outcomes of the presentation and takeaways

 - Evidence of innovation and effective practice

 - Audience breadth, engagement, and likelihood of future application

 Call for proposals closed midnight ET, Sunday, March 6, 2022.
 The Program Committee has reviewed all proposals and working on contacting all who provided submissions.

 If you have any questions or concerns about the proposals process, please contact Valary Oleinik at email@example.com.